DavidCBerry13/learn-terraform/03-terraform-sensitive-variables/README.md

 There are multiple ways to pass variable values into your Terraform project during the *apply* phase.

 - By default, Terraform will read files with the names of `terraform.tfvars` or `*.auto.tfvars`
+- Terraform will also look for any environment variables in the format of `TF_VAR_<variable_name>` and use those as input values
 - You can pass a variable on the command line with the `-var` switch, for example `-var azure-region=centralus`
 - You can pass a variable file using the `-var-file` switch, for example `-var-file secrets.tfvars`